-Once your child is home, the International Adoption Program provides a comprehensive medical evaluation, with special emphasis on issues related to physical and psychosocial development, infections, immunization, nutrition and growth, birth defects and adjusting to a new family.
-If additional medical care is needed, we will help you coordinate appointments during your visit.
+Once your child is home, the International Adoption Program provides a comprehensive medical evaluation, emphasizing physical and psychosocial development, infections, immunization, nutrition and growth, birth defects and adjusting to a new family.
+We will help you coordinate appointments during your visit if additional medical care is needed.

-As your family begins to adjust to having a new child in your lives, our program is ready to provide any medical and/or psychological support you may need.
+As your family adjusts to having a new child, our program is ready to provide any medical and/or psychological support you may need.
 Services offered include:

-Recommendations for ongoing management will be shared with your primary care provider and arrangements can be made for consultations and services with other Riley at IU Health specialists and experts in the community when necessary.
-Our team can make referrals to psychologists and other mental health professionals in your local community that are best suited to address your child’s and family’s issues if needed.
+Recommendations for ongoing management will be shared with your primary care provider.
+Arrangements can be made for consultations and services with other Riley specialists and experts in the community when necessary.
+Our team can make referrals to psychologists and other mental health professionals in your local community that is best suited to address your child’s and family’s issues if needed.

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.